 Singapore is my very first Asian country.
 Though I found the combination of heat and humidity oppressive perhaps 90% of the time, it at least hammered home the remoteness of Singapore in sensation as well as distance from anywhere I’ve ever been before.
 Especially from home!

-The gleaming, green city
+Evening arrival: A gleaming, green city

 At Clarke Quay we stopped to watch the tourist riverboats drift across watery reflections of skyscrapers towards the Marina Bay Sands Hotel.
 The hotel is really monumental – three vertical towers with what looks like a slender ocean liner balanced on top.